lokhman/magicworker/README.md

 Usage hints:
 - To run in invisible mode check corresponding setting in window menu.
-- To stop the worker press ESC key shortly at least two times.
+- To stop the worker press Shift+ESC key shortly at least two times.

 Magic Worker is available under the MIT license.
 The included LICENSE file describes this in detail.